A Guide to Interviews

 Are you interested in babysitting on additional evenings or weekends?

-Also ask some questions about the nanny as a person – does she have siblings?
-Does she live with her parents, a partner, friends or alone?
-If she lives with a partner, have they been together long?
-What does he do for work?
-Does she have any nieces/nephews, or young cousins, adding a dimension of experience not reflected on her CV?
+Also ask some questions about the nanny as a person (being mindful of discrimination) – do they have siblings?
+Does they live with family, a partner, friends or alone?
+Do they have any nieces/nephews, or young cousins, adding a dimension of experience not reflected on their CV?

-Make sure you give the nanny an opportunity to ask any questions she has about the job and the children too!
+Make sure you give the nanny an opportunity to ask any questions they have about the job and the children too!

 Any nannies you feel you may like to hire should be invited back for a second interview.
 The second interview is a chance for you to see how the nanny interacts with your children.
 Try to step back a little – excuse yourself to use the bathroom, make a cup of tea etc. It’s always helpful to see how the children take to the nanny too!

 Also use the second interview to discuss finer points, e.g. salary, holiday entitlement, house rules.
 Will you provide lunch for the nanny?
-Will she ask for certain food or be expected to make her food from whatever is in the fridge/cupboards?
+Will they ask for certain food or be expected to make their food from whatever is in the fridge/cupboards?

-If you require the nanny to be Ofsted registered (in order to pay her with childcare vouchers or the tax free childcare scheme), you can use the second interview to discuss registration.
-Is she already registered, or does she need to apply?
+If you require the nanny to be Ofsted registered (in order to pay part of their salary with childcare vouchers or the tax free childcare scheme), you can use the second interview to discuss registration.
+Are they already registered, or do they need to apply?
 Who will cover the cost of registration?
 As the employer gets the financial benefits of using childcare vouchers, the majority of nannies expect the employer to pay the Ofsted registration fee (£105 per year) whereas it would fall on the nanny to cover the associated costs, e.g. DBS check, first aid, nanny insurance.